paddyelm/electricity-electronics/notes/diodes.md

 Telling which lead is negative can be difficult.
 The plastic flattened on one side would indicate negative.
 A shorter lead than the other also would indicate negative.

+Note diodes when put in incorrectly will have infinite resistance.
+When put in correctly can reach to close to zero resistance.

 ## LED